What is Windows Embedded, and Why Does it Matter Now?

-What is Happening to Windows 7 at the End of October 2014?
+What Happened to Windows 7 at the End of October 2014?

-After the October 31, 2014 cutoff, Microsoft will stop providing hardware partners with copies of Windows 7 Home (Basic or Premium) and Windows 7 Ultimate.
-Microsoft will continue to offer support for these expiring systems until 2020 and has not yet put an end date on the availability of Windows 7 Professional.
-Essentially, hardware buyers are now left with a choice – move to implementing Windows 7 Professional (at a significantly higher cost than Windows Embedded), migrate to the much-maligned Windows 8, or take advantage of the continued availability of the Windows Embedded Standard 7 platform.
+At the end of October, 2014, Microsoft stopped providing hardware partners with copies of Windows 7 Home (Basic or Premium) and Windows 7 Ultimate.
+Microsoft continued to offer support for these expiring systems until January, 2020.
+At the time, hardware buyers were left with a choice – to move to Windows 7 Professional (at a significantly higher cost than Windows Embedded), migrate to the much-maligned Windows 8, or take advantage of the continued availability of the Windows 7 Embedded Standard platform.

-The various advantages and disadvantages of Microsoft’s Windows 8 offerings have been covered at length elsewhere, and there’s plenty of information available about what Windows 7 Pro includes.
-So let’s take a closer look at Windows Embedded Standard 7, its functional differences, and why it might be the optimal choice for users struggling with an OS decision in the face of Microsoft’s recent move.
+The various advantages and disadvantages of Microsoft’s Windows 8 offerings have been covered at length elsewhere, and there’s plenty of information available about Windows 7 Pro.
+Let’s take a closer look at Windows Embedded Standard 7, its functional differences, and why it was the optimal choice for users struggling with an OS decision in the face of Microsoft’s move.

 What Is Windows Embedded?

-Windows Embedded Standard 7 (WES7) is built on the same framework as Windows 7 Ultimate.
-This means that any software that’s compatible with a standard Windows 7 distribution will also run properly on WES7.
-Windows 7 Embedded Standard allows users to identify the specific components of the Windows OS that their system or device requires and include only those features in the final image.
-In essence, Windows Embedded allows you to pick and choose the features you need in your OS and forgo those that aren’t suitable for your unique installation or dedicated appliance.
+Windows Embedded Standard 7 (WES7) was built on the same framework as Windows 7 Ultimate.
+This means that any software that’s compatible with a standard Windows 7 distribution also ran properly on WES7.
+Windows 7 Embedded Standard allows users to identify the specific components of the Windows OS that their system or device requires and includes only those features in the final image.
+In essence, Windows Embedded allows you to pick and choose the features you needed in your OS and forgo those that aren’t suitable for your unique installation or dedicated appliance.

 In addition to its ease of customization, the final image is considerably easier to deploy.
-Here at Logic Supply, we can upload a custom Windows Embedded image to our network and easily deploy that image on multiple systems before they’re shipped to clients.
+Here at OnLogic, we can upload a custom Windows Embedded image to our network and easily deploy that image on multiple systems before they’re shipped to clients.
 This creates a turn-key solution that’s ready to implement right out of the box.
-In the case of other Windows 7 versions, users are often required to enter their own product key to activate the OS once their systems arrive.

-Perhaps most importantly for embedded device development, WES7 also includes additional Embedded Enabling Features (EEFs) that offer capabilities unique to the embedded variant of Windows 7.
-These additional features are designed to help integrators create a custom image that’s perfectly suited to their unique application.
+Perhaps most importantly for embedded device development, WES7 also included additional Embedded Enabling Features (EEFs) that offered capabilities unique to the embedded variant of Windows 7.
+These additional features were designed to help integrators create a custom image that was perfectly suited to their unique application.